TempertonLab/tempertonlab.github.io/_pages/pirate_code.md

 * Play a leadership role in managing projects on which you are working.
 This can include developing your own research ideas, coordinating among team members, securing the necessary materials to complete your work, and developing new collaborations.
 It also includes setting a good example of proper research conduct, integrity, and work ethic; providing advice and guidance to junior team members; and encouraging a creative, collaborative environment.
 * Provide technical training for graduate students and undergraduate researchers.
 * Provide high-quality manuscript drafts with publication-ready figures to the PI.
 * Discuss possible job applications with the PI in advance so proper time away expectations can be developed.
+* **Adhere to the code**

 -------------------------------------------

 <sub>*Adapted from [The Thrash Lab](https://thethrashlab.files.wordpress.com/2013/08/thrash_lab_personnel_expectations.pdf)</sub>